lekoala/kaly/docs/runtime.md

 locks the concurrent one (two interleaved cycles on one booted app, each keeps its route, locale, cookies, session, middleware trace and response).

+## Cookies

+Cookies are the model every request-scoped state should follow:

+> Kaly never emits cookies through PHP globals.
+Cookies are read from the
+> PSR-7 request and emitted as `Set-Cookie` headers on the PSR-7 response.

+`Cookies` holds no shared state, so concurrent cycles are isolated by construction.
+The application baseline (path, domain, secure, httponly, samesite...) lives in the application-scoped, immutable `CookiePolicy`, shared by `Cookies` and the session cookie; cookie *values* stay request-scoped. `SetCookieHeader` is the stateless primitive underneath: name + value + params in, header string out.

 ## Native PHP sessions

 `NativePhpSession` wraps the process-global `$_SESSION`.
 It is safe for